-3.1.
-The source of information must, as a rule, be identified, unless this conflicts with source protection or consideration for a third party.
+3.1: The source of information should, as a general rule, be identified, unless it conflicts with the protection of sources or the consideration of a third party.
 Sources should not, as a general rule, be allowed to present negative personal characteristics anonymously.

 3.2.
 Be critical in the choice of sources, and make sure that the information provided is correct.
 It is good press practice to aim for diversity and relevance in the choice of sources.
 If anonymous sources are used, or the publication is offered exclusivity, especially stringent requirements must be imposed on the critical evaluation of the sources.
 Particular caution should be exercised when dealing with information from anonymous sources, information from sources offering exclusivity, and information provided from sources in return for payment.

 3.3: It is good press practice to clarify the premise for the contact when interacting with sources If there is an agreement regarding quote approval, it should be made clear what this agreement includes and which deadlines apply.
 The editors themselves decide what is finally published.

 3.4.
 Protect the sources of the press.
 The protection of sources is a basic principle in a free society and is a prerequisite for the ability of the press to fulfil its duties towards society and ensure the access to essential information.

 3.5.
 Do not divulge the name of a person who has provided information on a confidential basis, unless consent has been explicitly given by the person concerned.